 - To evidence positive outcomes to central government funding agencies

 Sometimes we may need to share your information, but we will only do so where it is necessary or required by law.
 We will only share the minimum information for each circumstance.

-We may sometimes need to share some of your information with those listed above who we have said we may also receive your information from, including:
+If required to do so under a statutory process or Council policy to do so your information will be shared with those listed above who we have said we may also receive your information from, including:

-- our case management system Firmstep and Qwest Services who maintain this system for us
+- Our case management system Firmstep and the company contracted to maintain this system for us

 The Data Controller